Wambui-123/Password-Generator/README.md

 Yvonne Wambui Muthui

 ## Description
-A python application that lets us mananage our information by generate, save and delete credientials such as passwords and usernames.
+A python application called Python vault that lets us mananage our information by generate, save and delete credientials such as passwords and usernames.

 ## SetUp
 - Clone the Repo